June 17 - August 12, 2017

 sEPTEMBER 9 - nOVEMBER 4, 2017

-Marking Torrance Art Museum’s (TAM) third time participating in SUR:biennial and first exhibition affiliated with the Getty-led Pacific Standard Time initiatives, TAM is pleased to announce Cuba / Now / Ahora, opening at Torrance Art Museum on September 16, 2017.
+Marking Torrance Art Museum’s (TAM) third time participating in SUR:biennial and first exhibition affiliated with the Getty-led Pacific Standard Time initiatives, TAM is pleased to announce The Cuban Matrix, opening at Torrance Art Museum on September 16, 2017.

-This exhibition is organized by Maurizzio Hector Pineda and Benjamin W. Tippin, under the direction of Max Presneill, the museum’s director, and along with the assistance and support of the team of Torrance Art Museum and the Torrance Art Museum Advocates (TAMA).
-Participating artists include: Ariamna Contino, Alejandro Figueredo Diaz-Perera, Jorge Otero Escobar, Diana Fonseca, Luis Gomez, Alexander Hernandez, Tony Labat, Francisco Maso, and Esterio Segura.
+This exhibition is organized by Maurizzio Hector Pineda, Benjamin W. Tippin, and Melissa Tran under the direction of Max Presneill, the museum’s director, and along with the assistance and support of the team of Torrance Art Museum and the Torrance Art Museum Advocates (TAMA).
+Participating artists include: Ariamna Contino, Alejandro Figueredo Diaz-Perera, Jorge Otero Escobar, Diana Fonseca, Luis Gomez, Alexander Hernandez, Tony Labat with Juan Carlos Alom & Jose Figueroa, Francisco Maso, and Esterio Segura.

 Yoshua Okón: ORACLE